TK-code202/Calculator--II-/README.md

 ## Description

 _The application contains seperate forms for performing different arithmetic operations.
-The user inputs the numbers and the result is returned_
+The user inputs the numbers and the result is returned._

 ## Setup/Installation Requirements